Jocker666z/vgm2flac/README.md

 * If possible, encoding is done in parallel.
 * If available, the tags are always implemented in the final file.
 * FLAC default quality is: 16 bits with compression level `--best -e`
-* Encoding loop order:
+* Default decoding/encoding loop:
 	* vgm encoding in WAV
 	* false stereo detection (md5 channel test)
 	* peak normalisation to -1db
-	* remove audio silence at start & end
+	* optional: remove audio silence at start & end
 	* apply fade out (if necessary or forced)
 	* WAV encoding in FLAC
 	* optional: also encoding to WAVPACK with compression level `-hhx3`